memento-tech/oglasino-platform/terms-of-use.en.md

 ## 9. Reports and moderation

 If you see content or conduct that violates these Terms, you can report it.
-To submit a report, use the in-app reporting feature on the relevant listing, profile, or conversation.
+To submit a report, use the in-app reporting feature on the relevant listing, profile, review, or conversation.

-- Reports can be filed about a user or a listing.
+- Reports can be filed about a user, a listing, or a review.
 - Each report includes a category (fraud, poor service, rules violation, violence or harassment, inappropriate content, misleading or fake listing, portal rules violation, technical issue, or other) and a description.
 - We review reports manually.
 In the future we expect to automate parts of report handling for routine cases; you will see no change in the reporting experience.
 - We do not promise to act on every report, and we do not promise a specific response time.
 We do promise to take credible reports seriously.